 These dogs have a maximum running speed of 30 mph or 48 km/h and a jumping height of 5 feet or 1.5 meters.
 Make sure to build walls or fences more than 6 feet or 2 meters high in your backyard to prevent them from escaping.

-This canine needs at least an hour of exercise every day.
+This canine needs 1 to 2 hours of exercise every day.
 A jog or long walk will suffice, although they will also enjoy a swim at the lake or a short hike.
 They would also love to spend as much time with you since they love attention and don’t want to be alone for too long.

 Other than physical activities, it is healthy to provide mental exercise to your dog as well.

 At an early age, start with obedience training and housebreaking.
-Whether they will live inside the house or a spacious dog house they can move around in, they have to know how to behave themselves.
+Whether they will live inside the house or in a spacious dog house, they can move around in, but they have to know how to behave themselves.

 During training, set yourself as the loving alpha, strict but provides treats and rewards.
 With consistency and positive reinforcement, this canine will be able to pick up the lessons.

-Does the difficulty of caring for a dog increase with their size?
+Does the difficulty of caring for a dog increase with its size?
 It depends on their shedding period, coat, or if any, health issues.

-Even as a large-sized dog, you’ll find the Black Shepherd a low maintenance pet.
+Even as a medium-to-large-sized dog, you’ll find the Black Shepherd a low-maintenance pet.

 The amount of times you need to brush their coat depends on the length.
 If your Black Shepherd is sporting a long-haired look, you need to comb them once a day.
-If they have the medium-length, you can do it two to three times a week.
+If they have a medium length, you can do it two to three times a week.

 For their bath time, once every month or two is enough.
 It’s best to bathe them only when necessary since too much will dry their skin.

-This canine is also prone to ear infection, so make sure to check and clean their ears once or twice a month.
+This canine is also prone to ear infections, so make sure to check and clean their ears once or twice a month.